lizmarques/ml_engineer_test_project/README.md

 - Process Flow:
     - After submission, the agents will execute their respective tasks, with the Recruiter Agent first identifying potential candidates, followed by the Review Agent refining the list, and finally, the Interview Agent generating tailored interview questions.
     - The results will be saved in the respective files and displayed in the console

+- Outputs
+    - potencial_candidates_draft.md: The initial list of potential candidates.
+    - potencial_candidates.md: The reviewed and refined list of top 3 candidates.
+    - interview_questions.doc: The tailored job interview questions for each candidate.